waku-org/specs/standards/application/bandwidth-optimization.md

 ## Potential Issues and Optimizations

 Multiple factors can cause excessive bandwidth usage, impacting overall bandwidth consumption in Status app.
-In following sections we will discuss some of the potential issues and optimizations.
+In following sections we will discuss some of the potential issues and options for optimizations, different options can be utilized together to achieve the best result.

 ### Global Shard Message Routing